Kiet Siel

 • Discrimination on the basis or race, religion, ethnicity, gender, sexual orientation, physical disability is prohibited by UA and other policies.
 Violence will not be tolerated in the classroom.
 This prohibition includes, but is not limited to, verbal, written, or internet activities.
 Anyone observed using any racist or derogatory language, writing offensive materials, or downloading pornography or other objectionable materials will be required to leave the class and may be administratively dropped from the course at the Instructor's discretion.

 • Cheating will not be tolerated and is grounds for expulsion from the course; cheating includes, but is not limited to: copying work of others during exams or homework; turning in any work of others as your own, including work of students from past semesters; plagiarism on papers.
-Click here for definitions and discussion of plagiarism.
+The University Library provides definitions and discussion of plagiarism.

 • Students found cheating on any assigned work will receive a score of 0 for that assignment and will be reported to the Dean of Students.
 A second violation is grounds for expulsion from the course.